 Robert L. Schur focuses his practice on estate planning, estate and trust administration, and tax planning.
-While a student at Loyola University Chicago School of Law, Robert developed a keen interest in trusts and estates and now enjoys helping the firm’s clients and their families.
-Prior to joining Hamilton Thies & Lorch LLP, Robert practiced at Baker McKenzie as a banking and finance attorney.
+He is licensed in both Illinois and Florida.
+While a student at Loyola University Chicago School of Law, Robert developed a keen interest in trusts and estates.
+He enjoys working with clients and their families as they move through their lives.
+Robert leads a study group of other young estate planning attorneys in Chicago who keep each other up to date on all the latest changes in trusts and estates law.
+Prior to joining Hamilton Thies & Lorch LLP, Robert practiced at Baker McKenzie in Chicago.

 Education & Admissions

 - Loyola University Chicago School of Law, J.D., 2017 Magna Cum Laude

 - Cornell University, B.A., 2012 Magna Cum Laude

 - Estate Planning

 - Trust and Estate Administration and Probate

 - Trust and Estate Litigation

 - American Bar Association

 - Chicago Bar Association - Young Lawyers Section, Estate Planning Committee Board